frnsys/synthetic_freedom/readme.md

 ## Additional readings

-- four futures (influence of law on effects of technology): <https://www.jacobinmag.com/2011/12/four-futures/>
+- law's influence on the effects of technology: <https://www.jacobinmag.com/2011/12/four-futures/>

 # Landscape/touchpoints

+(You don't need to read these, I will reference them in our discussion)

 - what is automation? broadly: when technology replaces a human
     - automation as distinct from AI, though AI will contribute to the acceleration of automation
-        - e.g. traps as automation
+        - traps as automation
         - keurig k-cups/vending machines
         - turbotax
 - automation and the death of manufacturing